mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_email_bounces_reasons_domains"
 >title="Bounces reasons by domains"
->abstract="XX"
+>abstract="The Bounce Reasons by domain graph and table provide a domain-level breakdown, offering comprehensive insights into both temporary and permanent errors.
+This detailed analysis gives you valuable information about the specific reasons behind bounced messages."

 ![](assets/journey_email_bounce_reasons_domain.png)

 The **[!UICONTROL Bounce reasons by domain]** graph and table offer a domain-level breakdown of data concerning both temporary and permanent errors, providing detailed insights into the reasons behind bounced messages.

 ### Email - Top URL {#email-top}

 >[!CONTEXTUALHELP]
 >id="ajo_journey_email_top_url"
 >title="Email - Top URL"
->abstract="XX"
+>abstract="The Email - Top URL graph and table offer a comprehensive overview of the URLs within your email that receive the highest visitor traffic, allowing you to identify the most popular links."

 ![](assets/journey_email_top.png)